 Mr. Thurow’s knowledge and experience as a police officer has been a priceless asset to his clients.
 As a former police officer, Mr. Thurow is frequently asked how he could switch sides and go from enforcing the laws to defending those charged with criminal offenses.
 Mr. Thurow’s answer is very simple: “It’s not about switching sides, it’s about protecting everyone’s rights under the U.S. Constitution and the Bill of Rights.”

 In 2011, Mr. Thurow left the public sector for private practice when he accepted an offer to work at the Law Firm of Greenfelder, Mander, Murphy, Dwyer & Morris in Dade City.
 He worked as an associate defending clients charged with criminal and traffic related offenses.
 In 2013, the firm was renamed the Mander Law Group after the departure of Glen Greenfelder.
 Todd continued to work with Mander Law Group until his departure in 2016.
-At that time, Todd founded his own law firm, Thurow Law, with offices in Dade City and Land O’ Lakes.
+At that time, Todd founded his own law firm, Thurow Law, in Dade City.
 Thurow Law’s primary practice focuses on criminal defense, DUI defense and personal injury cases.
 He will represent you anywhere in the State of Florida.

 He is married to Christine Bala Thurow, the daughter of Dade City area doctors Sam and Rosario Bala.
 Mr. Thurow and his wife Christine have three children.
 In his spare time, he enjoys riding dirt bikes and ATV’s, watching baseball games, playing baseball, collecting and discharging firearms, fishing and spending time with his family.
 Todd has been a youth baseball manager and coach.
 His favorite baseball clubs are the Detroit Tigers and the Tampa Bay Rays.
 He also enjoys watching Michigan Wolverine football games.